Projective geometry: Classification

 b is one less than the number of points on a line (called the order of the geometry).

 Thus, the example having only 7 points is written PG(2, 2).

 The term "projective geometry" is used sometimes to indicate the generalised underlying abstract geometry, and sometimes to indicate a particular geometry of wide interest, such as the metric geometry of flat space which we analyse through the use of homogeneous coordinates, and in which Euclidean geometry may be embedded (hence its name, Extended Euclidean plane).

-The fundamental property that singles out all projective geometries is the elliptic incidence property that any two distinct lines L and M in the projective plane intersect at exactly one point P. The special case in analytic geometry of parallel lines is subsumed in the smoother form of a line at infinity on which P lies.
+The fundamental property that singles out all projective geometries is the elliptic incidence property that any two distinct lines L and M in the projective plane intersect at exactly one point P. The special case in analytic geometry of parallel lines is subsumed in the form of a line at infinity on which P lies.
 The line at infinity is thus a line like any other in the theory: it is in no way special or distinguished.
 (In the later spirit of the Erlangen programme one could point to the way the group of transformations can move any line to the line at infinity).

 The parallel properties of elliptic, Euclidean and hyperbolic geometries contrast as follows: